Modern Slavery banner

 • Continue to review and develop our policies and processes to ensure our approach is in line with our risk profile.

-As at 05 August 2024 this is a true statement of where we currently are on the prevention of modern slavery in our business and in meeting our legal obligations in this regard.
+As of 12 August 2025 this is a true statement of where we currently are on the prevention of modern slavery in our business and in meeting our legal obligations in this regard.

-Approved & Signed on behalf of the Board of Games Global Ltd August 2024
+Approved & signed on behalf of the Board of Games Global Ltd August 2025

 Signiture.png